indigobio/logatron/README.md

 Severities are used to examine and filter server logs, create alerts, and analyze user behavior.

 * Debug - use for fixing production bugs or deeper inspection into behavior
+* Info - use for general information (successful operations, ec.)
 * Invalid Use - use for user errors due to invalid inputs
-* Info - use for general information (successful operations, ec.)
 * Warn - use for recoverable errors
 * Error - use for known unrecoverable errors
 * Critical - use for unknown unrecoverable errors (system-level rescues)
 * Fatal - use for system errors

+*Invalid Use* - inappropriate inputs from a user - are not immediately actionable for a development team, but may provide input into customer care, future features, or bug fixes for poorly implemented features.
+This makes them a discreet category above `INFO` so that any queries on the logs can be readily consumed by such information seekers.

 ## Development